 It’s a popular place for those seeking out a spiritual experience as well as those looking to party.
 It does tend to attract a younger crowd, which is something to consider if you’re not so into that scene anymore.

-There’s no surf on the Caribbean side of Mexico, but there are plenty other fun things to do in Tulum.
-You’ll be close to some of Mexico’s best cenotes, which are natural sinkholes you can swim in.
+There’s no surf on the Caribbean side of Mexico, but there are plenty of other fun things to do in Tulum.
+You’ll be close to some of Mexico’s best cenotes, natural sinkholes you can swim in.

-It’s near some of Mexico’s top diving destinations and Akumal beach, where you can swim with sea turtles.
-Of you can explore the ancient Mayan ruins in town.
+It’s near some of Mexico’s top diving destinations and Akumal Beach, where you can swim with sea turtles.

 For coworking, head to coworking Tulum and get a membership, which will give you access to multiple locations.
 There are also plenty of cafes to choose from.